Overview

 What is GoMock and Why Choose It?

 As you’ll see in the next section, GoMock works by generating a Mock Object from interfaces, meaning GoMock requires interfaces to function.
-In practical terms, generating a Mock Object is the creation of a new file that contains an implementation of your interface and all the logic needed to create stubs and define mock behavior.
+In practical terms, generating a Mock Object is creating a new file that contains mock implementations of your interface and all the logic needed to create stubs and define mock behavior.

-Choosing GoMock—or any mocking tool—depends on solving dependency issues in testing.
+Choosing GoMock – or any mock package – depends on solving dependency issues in testing.
 While integration tests are valuable, as they test the entire chain of a request, they’re often time-consuming, complex, and/or costly.
 Additionally, if your mocks are properly configured and match the real dependency, you may find a decreased need to perform full integration tests in the first place.

 Before you dive into the tutorial part of this post, make sure you meet a few prerequisites.